Fishing Remains Our Mainstay

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on February 12, 2013, in Heritage, Landscapes/Geography and tagged canada, Christopher Mitchelmore, fishing, Great Northern Peninsula, Labrador, Newfoundland & Labrador, Sandy Cove, Savage Cove – Sandy Cove.
+Posted on February 12, 2013, in Nature, Tourism and tagged canada, Christopher Mitchelmore, fishing, Great Northern Peninsula, Labrador, Newfoundland & Labrador, Sandy Cove, Savage Cove – Sandy Cove.
 Bookmark the permalink.
 9 Comments.